Revealed: The Interconnectivity Needs of Asia Pacific’s Hyperscale Data Centres

 - The maximum number of “nines” possible for each route

-We also used two different approaches to analyse the cable routes to provide more robust findings.
+We also used two different approaches to analyze the cable routes to provide more robust findings.

 Our analysis suggests that at least four diverse cables need to be used on most APAC routes to achieve Five Nines availability.
 However, that number varies depending on the reliability of the route.
 For example, routes with availability results of less than 90 percent typically need six or more diverse cables to reach that standard.